 The minimum gets older to seem for UPSC Civil Services Exam is 21 years.
-Top age group limit for the Basic category is 32 years, for OBC it is 35 years while for SC/ST it is 37 years.
+The top age group limit for the Basic category is 32 years, for OBC it is 35 years while for SC/ST it is 37 years.

 Also Read-How to Prepare for Exams

-A good knowledge of UPSC exam and syllabus style is the first rung on the ladder for those freshers.
-The Civil Services Preliminary exam consists of two compulsory papers of 200 marks each (General Studies Paper I and General Studies Paper II).
-The relevant questions will be of multiple choice, objective type.
+Good knowledge of the UPSC exam and syllabus style is the first rung on the ladder for those freshers.
+The Civil Services Preliminary exam consists of two compulsory papers of 200 marks each (General Studies Paper I and General Studies Paper-II).
+The relevant questions will be of multiple-choice, objective type.
 The grades in prelims will never be counted for last standing, but simply for certification for the main exam.

 Must Read-How to prepare for interview